hagopj13/dna-clustering/README.md

 The purpose of this project is to cluster large collections of DNA sequences using different algorithms and visualize the clustering process.

+The algorithms that we used are (explained below):

+ - Hierarchical agglomerative clustering
+ - K-medoids clustering
+ - Buckshot algorithm
+ - mBKM clustering

 ![Main](images/main.jpg?raw=true)

 ## Algorithms